Early West Kootenay Boundary photography ...

 The extraction and smelting of Phoenix copper ore was initially financed and supervised from Quebec by the Granby Mining and Smelting Company.
 Recognizing the potential historical significance of their operations, they contracted the prestigious Montreal Notman Studio to send photographers great distances into the B.C. wilderness to photograph their Granby Mine workings at Phoenix and smelter in Grand Forks.
 These images, largely printed from 8x10 inch glass plate negatives, are now preserved in the Montreal McCord Museum.
 (Link)

-And as we will discuss in following paragraphs, the famed Vancouver photographer, R.H.
+And as discussed in following paragraphs, the famed Vancouver photographer, R.H.
 Trueman, was not sitting by idly, either.
 He travelled B.C. widely at that time, seemingly especially interested in Kootenay sternwheelers and railroads.
 He too, photographed Phoenix and periodically operated a studio in Grand Forks.

 But a good part of the West Kootenay's industrial history was documented by an American photographer, W.J.
 Carpenter, who was specifically commissioned by the CM&S and West Kootenay Power and Light Co.s, to photograph the new Trail and Boundary District smelters and local mines, as well as the hydro-electric power installations on the Kootenay River.
 Walter J. Carpenter had acquired a reputation photographing mining activities in the Colorado mountains around Telluride, later moving to Spokane where he mastered the use of the fascinating new Cirkut camera.
 This clock driven instrument was capable of capturing breathtaking wide-view panoramic images on long strips of flexible plastic film negatives with relative ease, making it a popular choice for picturing big groups of peopele, wide city views and landscape vistas.
 We have examined one of Carpenter's best images in this format on a previous web page ... the stunning view of the Phoenix townsite from the Spion Kop hillside (Link).
 But his smelter panoramas are especially well known (Link), and many local museums currently display one or more of his Trail, Grand Forks, Greenwood or Boundary Falls smelter photographs on their walls.